PlagueByteSec/sdakit-project/README.md

 - `Display` the available `options`:
 ```
-./bin/sentinel -h
+./bin/sdakit -h
 ```

 ## NOTE

 ```
-THE SENTINEL PROJECT IS INTENDED FOR ETHICAL AND EDUCATIONAL
+THE SDAKIT- PROJECT IS INTENDED FOR ETHICAL AND EDUCATIONAL
 USE ONLY.
 THE DEVELOPERS ARE NOT RESPONSIBLE FOR YOUR ACTIONS.

 THINK BEFORE YOU TYPE.